Set up a multi-tenant environment

 Removing or changing secondary databases

 You can delete database servers (other than the primary database) if there are no tenants on the server.

 If the hostname, username, password or any details change for a secondary server, you can change these values in the Deep Security Manager console.
 To change values for the primary database, you must shut down all nodes of the Deep Security Manager and edit the dsm.properties file with the new details.

 Deep Security Manager includes a number of REST APIs for:

 - Managing Secondary Database Servers

-For more information on the REST APIs please see How to use the Deep Security REST API.
+For additional information on the REST APIs please see the REST API documentation.

 Users are logged in as a special account on the tenant using the prefix "support_".
 For example, if primary tenant user jdoe logs on as a tenant, an account is created called "support_jdoe" with the "Full Access" role.
 The user is deleted when the support user times out or signs out of the account.

 The tenant can see this user account created, sign in, sign out and deleted along with any other actions in the System events.